Skip to content

 set $ something

-Will set the prompt to the string something.
-You can also access parameters and use colors/effects by using the proper syntax and operators as you can see from the $ parameter default value:
+You can also access parameters and use colors/effects with special operators.
+See the $ parameter default value:

 get $